Harbour Island, Bahamas

 What are the schools in Harbour Island like?

 "Harbour Island is a small island and does not have a wide range of international or bilingual schools.
 The primary school on the island is the Harbour Island All Age School, which is a public school offering education from preschool through ninth grade.
 This school follows the Bahamian curriculum and does not offer an international or bilingual program.
-For international or bilingual education, families residing in Harbour Island typically send their children to schools in Nassau, the capital of the Bahamas, or consider homeschooling options," said one expat in Harbour Island with children at .
+For international or bilingual education, families residing in Harbour Island typically send their children to schools in Nassau, the capital of the Bahamas, or consider homeschooling options," remarked one expat living in Harbour Island with children attending .

 About the Author